 On behalf of the Local Organizing Committee and the International Association of Volcanology and Chemistry of Earth´s Interior (IAVCEI) I am pleased to invite you to the 8th International Maar Conference (8IMC), which will be held in Petropavlovsk-Kamchatsky, Russian Federation, on 24-30 August, 2020.
-The 8IMC is a multidisciplinary congress on maar volcanoes, crater-lakes, and monogenetic volcanism. (see information below)
+The 8IMC is a multidisciplinary congress on maar volcanoes, crater-lakes, and monogenetic volcanism. (see information below: First Circular.
+Second Circular.)

 We hope you will consider presenting the results of your research in the next IMC.

 Since the first "International Maar Conference" (IMC) meeting, the series has become one of the most successful discussion forums in volcanology, mainly because it provides a unique opportunity to bring together people from many different volcanological fields (geologists, physical volcanologists, sedimentologists, modellers, geophysicists, petrologists, etc.) with researchers from environmental and post-volcanic subjects.
 Previous IMC meetings have been held in volcanic areas that present different problems in terms of eruption dynamics, products, and landforms.
 The venue of the next IMC will be Kamchatka – one of the most volcanically and seismically active regions on Earth.
 Besides 30 active volcanoes, Kamchatka hosts more than 20 monogenetic volcanic fields located both in frontal and back-arc settings.
 This volcanic region provides a unique place for holding this multidisciplinary volcanological forum due to its highly active nature.
 We suggest making a special focus at 8IMC on the subduction dynamic and its influence on the onset and development of monogenetic volcanism and phreatomagmatism.